kentbrew/learning-manifest-v3/fetch.md

 Good news!
-This seems to be (fixed as of 2020-02-07)[https://bugs.chromium.org/p/chromium/issues/detail?id=661827].
+This seems to be [fixed as of 2020-02-07](https://bugs.chromium.org/p/chromium/issues/detail?id=661827).
 I'll leave this here in case of regression.

 # Inconsistent fetch API behavior